The way laws impact addictions focus of researcher's work

 Silverman and his team have been collecting data from all of the state’s 92 counties in an effort to analyze information about the characteristics of local, state and national law and policies; compare laws across jurisdictions and evaluate the implementation of laws, policies and programs and their impact on professional practices, the health of Hoosiers and addictions crisis response.

 The second phase of Silverman’s project will focus on evaluating the employees and practices of courts related to medication assisted treatment.
 More than one-third of justice-involved adults are people with substance use disorder.
-Likewise, people with substance use disorder, who are leaving the criminal justice system, are up to 120 times more likely to die from an overdose than the general public.
+People with substance use disorder who are leaving the criminal justice system are up to 120 times more likely to die from an overdose than the general public.

 Problem-solving courts offer an opportunity to move those people away from incarceration toward treatment and recovery.
 However, little is known about how court personnel and judges receive education concerning medication assisted treatment or the education’s impact on their knowledge, attitudes, beliefs and practices.

 Silverman’s team is partnering with Wayne State University, Kansas University, the Midwest and Northeast Regional Judicial Opioid Initiatives, the National Association of Drug Court Professionals and the National Center for State Supreme Courts to explore these questions with the hope of providing data that can better inform the way court personnel receive information about medication assisted treatment, thereby helping Hoosiers with a substance use disorder move toward treatment and recovery, instead of incarceration.